This guide describes the methods and resources for locating book reviews. Both print and online resources are included.

 New York Review of Books (fee-based)

-- As previously discussed, library catalogs, article databases, and Web search engines are the resources for identifying publications that contain book reviews
+- As previously discussed, library catalogs, article databases, and Web search engines are the resources for finding book reviews

-- Once the publications have been identified that index or contain full text book reviews, search boxes will be provided for entering search terms
+- Once the publications have been identified that contain the book reviews, search boxes will be provided for entering search terms

 - Search terms can be single words or phrases

-- Phrases should be enclosed within quotation marks
+- Phrases such as exact book title or author's name should be enclosed within quotation marks

-- Most resources offer the Boolean search feature where single words and phrases may be connected with the Boolean operators AND, OR, NOT
+- Most resources offer the Boolean search feature where single words and phrases may be connected with the Boolean operators AND, OR

 - Book reviews can be searched by the book's primary subject, book title, book author, or reviewer